Shriram-s-DevOps-Notes/Docker/Documents/Docker_Images/Docker_image.md

-### Docker hub
+### **Docker hub*
 ---
-Docker Hub is a cloud-based repository service where users can create, test, store, and distribute container images.
+Docker Hub is a CD-based repository service where users can create, test, store, and distribute container images.
 It's a part of Docker's suite of cloud services for building and sharing containerized applications and microservices.
 Docker Hub allows developers to:

 - Store and Share Images
 - Automated Builds